mathewmvv05/Movie-Search/README.md

 This is a basic single page angular application for searching movie using Redux pattern.
 Search is done using a public API from https://developers.themoviedb.org.
 The request is authorized with the API key that can be generated from above URL.
+The search results contain Title, Release Date, Overview, Language and Rating of each movie.

 ## Development server